hooverken/ARMPowershell/Get-AzLogicalToPhysicalAzMappings/README.md

 This script takes a subscription ID and region name as a parameter and uses [this ARM API call](https://learn.microsoft.com/en-us/rest/api/resources/subscriptions/list-locations?view=rest-resources-2022-12-01&tabs=HTTP) to return the mappings of logical to physical availability zones is for that subscription.

+While the mappings for a subscription are the same across regions, some regions don't yet have availability zones so the target region is necessary as a parameter to filter the results correctly.

 Not all AZs are created equal so if you're not sure what zone to use then a Support ticket can get you some guidance on what zone you should be using.

 ## Example